SammyBolger/SplitSpace/README.md

 ## Data

-All user data is stored in a [Supabase](https://supabase.com) PostgreSQL database with Row Level Security policies for data protection.
+All user data is stored in a [Supabase](https://supabase.com) PostgreSQL database with Row Level Security policies for data security.

 ---